winstonll/SynC/README.md

 ## Datasets

-This study primarily uses the Canadian Nation Census Data by Statistics Canada [1].
+This study primarily uses the Canadian Nation Census Data by [Statistics Canada](https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/prof/index.cfm?Lang=E).
-The data is accessible at https://xxx/.
+The data is accessible [here](https://figshare.com/articles/SynC_Data_Sets/7938644).

 The main characteristics of the dataset can be summarized as: